Counselor Education Program

 - successfully complete a school counselor preparation program (Sul Ross State University’s program includes the 36 hours for the master’s degree)

 - hold a master’s degree from an accredited institution of higher education;

 - have a minimum of two years’ teaching experience in a public or accredited private school, and

 - pass the TExES in Counseling.

-Students interested in emergency certification to work as a school counselor are required to complete 15 semester credit hours: ED5314, ED6308, ED6346, ED7303, and ED7302, before being eligible to apply for a permit.
+Students interested in probationary certification to work as a school counselor prior to degree completion are required to complete 15 semester credit hours: ED5314, ED6308, ED6346, ED7303, and ED7302, before being eligible to apply for certification.

-Academic coursework required for licensure by the Texas State Board of Examiners of Professional Counselors (Licensed Professional Counselor—LPC) at Sul Ross includes the 36 hours for the master’s degree plus 12 additional hours: ED 6341, 6342, 6345 and 7616B, all offered on-line.
+Academic coursework required for licensure by the Texas State Board of Examiners of Professional Counselors (Licensed Professional Counselor—LPC) at Sul Ross includes the 36 hours for the master’s degree plus 24 additional hours.
+Online courses include 21 of the additional 24 hours required for the LPC.
 Note that the Board has additional requirements for licensure.
 Contact them directly for additional information.

 All applicants for the M.Ed. degree in counseling must meet the admission requirements for graduate studies, which includes holding a bachelor’s degree from an institution approved by a nationally recognized accrediting agency.
 Information and application packets are available in the Graduate Student Center, Sul Ross State University, Briscoe Academic Building Box C-6, Alpine, Texas, 79832.
 Call the Center, (432) 837-8052, or e-mail email@example.com for information.